Why you’ll want to escape to Northumberland this Christmas

 Craster Retreat – a gorgeous period cottage by Craster harbour, sleeping 8 with a fantastic kitchen to make gourmet dining at home easy.

 Dairy Three – a three-bedroom family getaway with sea views all round and just metres from Embleton beach

 Duneside House – an entertaining house for 10 by the beach and with a large open plan living area for socialising

 Nook End – a country meets coast cottage hideaway for six with a log burning stove and an array of child friendly features

-Tweedswood – a cosy yet sophisticated 200-year-old Borders cottage for four where you can truly escape
+The Old Paper Mill – a cosy and secluded 250-year-old couple’s cottage in County Durham where you can truly escape

 View our Christmas page for more information about our flexible start dates over this period.